We all have emotional ties to food:

 Notice if you still want to eat the same food in the same quantity, or if your desire has shifted.

-If the answer is no, move on, if the answer is yes, enjoy it, and focus on chewing, pausing, and breathing, so you can fully experience it.
+If the answer is no, move on, if the answer is yes, enjoy it, and focus on chewing, pausing, and breathing, so you can fully experience it, and so your body can fully register that you’ve eaten.

 On a moment-to-moment basis throughout each day, practice coming back to deep breaths and emotional awareness.

-Even if you can’t go through the whole process above, you can always come back to these two simple tools.
+Even if you can’t go through the whole process above, you can always come back to these two simple tools: Deep breaths, and identifying your emotions.

 Increased emotional awareness leads to decreased numbing and coping through food.